 While Cathedrals is perfect for the campers, it also offers a range of options for those that prefer to stay in cabins.
 In fact, if you don’t want to lug your camping gear around – they even have permanent canvas tent setups too.
 Below is a brief overview of the various options available.

 There is a range of self contained cabins from a 1 bedroom to 3 bedroom cabins.
 All cabins feature a kitchen, but not all come with private bathrooms.
-If you choose a cabin without a bathroom, you’ll have access to the on site amenities which are close by.
+If you choose a cabin without a bathroom, you’ll have access to the on site amenities that are close by.

 The 1 bedroom cabins can sleep up to 3 people with a double bed in the bedroom and a single bed in the living area.
 The 1 bedroom cabins come with a private bathroom.